At Asana, we have a rule: no meetings on Wednesdays. In fact, we call Wednesdays at Asana “No Meeting Wednesdays” or “NMW” for short.

-The exceptions that comes up most often are exogenous timing constraints of some kind.
-For example, a job candidate might only be able to do an interview on a Wednesday, in which case we’re willing to let their schedule take priority over ours.
+The exceptions that comes up the most often are exogenous timing constraints of some kind.
+For example, a job candidate might only be able to do an interview on a Wednesday.
+In that case, we’re willing to let their schedule take priority over ours.

-Essentially, we encourage our team to just use judgement, but please think carefully, and at least try hard to avoid meeting on Wednesdays.
+Essentially, we encourage our team to just use judgment, but please think carefully, and at least try hard to avoid meeting on Wednesdays.

 What if people don’t want to participate?

 This would be ok, except that by definition a meeting involves someone else, too.
 It’s tempting to say “well they can just push back if they want to”, but it is easy to imagine situations where it wouldn’t feel culturally acceptable to do so, or an individual wouldn’t feel confident enough (e.g. a newer asana).
 So basically there is a slippery slope here and thus we want to be very (but not 100%) consistent.